jingyili

 Graduate Associate

-I am a doctorate candidate in early modern Japanese literature and history.
+I am a doctorate candidate studying early modern Japanese literature and history.
 I am a University Fellow 2017~2018, as well as a Japan Foundation Doctoral Fellow 2022~2023.
-I study Tokugawa-period literary history through popular literature.
-My dissertation project examines the transforming interpretation of bunjin literati in nineteenth-century Japan and emphasizes the role of popular literature in Japan's modernization.
-In particular, I discuss literati's economic roles through their participation in shogakai gatherings.
+My dissertation project examines the transforming interpretation of bunjin literati in nineteenth-century Japan and the role of popular literature during Japan's construction of national and cultural identity in the late nineteenth and early twentieth centuries.
+In particular, my project discusses literati's economic roles through their participation in shogakai, or calligraphy and painting gatherings in the nineteenth century.

 I am also interested in book history and the education of early modern Japanese paleography (kuzushiji).
 In addition, I have been a podcast host for the New Books Network Japanese Studies channel since 2020.